 like yours at Lakeshore Chiropractic, to correlate all such

-findings with patient symptoms.
+findings to patient symptoms.
 (1,3) Your Two Rivers

 chiropractor does this!

 not repeating spinal imaging and not getting spinal imaging for

 patients with acute low back pain in the first 6 weeks of back pain (except when “red flags” are present– issues that indicate

 something more disturbing).
 (4) A review of the effectiveness

 of the Canadian Choosing Wisely recommendations for imaging nonspecific spinal

 pain and symptoms reported that there is very low risk of missing